dfns/dfns-api-docs/api-docs/api-keys/CreateApiKey.md

 Instantiates a JWT token for a machine/service account, which must be securely persisted and passed in the request headers as a bearer token.
 The token is subject to policy engine controls, and you must provide scopes for it.

+> ❗ **Warning**: Dfns does not keep the actual token you receive in the `token` field, so you must save it securely on your side.
+You will not be able to get this token again from the Dfns API.